 Two seemingly separate issues: improving eyewitness memory for distressing events, and improving treatment for those with substance use disorder (SUD).
 How do they fit together (or do they even fit)?
 Well, to be honest, at first I wasn’t sure they did.

 In what is probably a fairly common story these days for an early career researcher, I have had a somewhat divergent research trajectory.
 I completed my Honours research in cognition and behaviour of rodents administered the cannabinoids THC and CBD in the Psychopharmacology Lab in the School of Psychology at The University of Sydney.
 While I enjoyed the research area (and loved the rats!)
 I decided I wanted to focus on humans for the next stage of my career.
 My PhD (2013) was in Forensic Psychology.
-My thesis focused on biological and psychological predictors of human memory errors following a distressing event; also completed in the School of Psychology.
-I then started what was supposed to be a temporary postdoc position in addiction and never left – I am now a Research Fellow in the Discipline of Addiction Medicine.
-My main focus in this position has been on preventing and improving cognitive impairment in people addicted to substances.
-At the same time, I’ve never wanted to fully leave behind the forensic research from my thesis area.
+My thesis focused on biological and psychological predictors of human memory errors following a distressing event, also completed in the School of Psychology.
+I then held a postdoc position in the Discipline of Addiction Medicine.
+My main focus in that position was preventing and improving cognitive impairment in people addicted to substances.
+Now as an Academic Fellow, I am able to conduct research in both areas of forensic psych and substance use.

 Feel free to contact me if you’d like to discuss further.